OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 **Data curation**: Data curation is the active and ongoing management of data throughout a lifecycle of use, including its reuse in unanticipated contexts.
 This definition emphasizes that curation is not one narrow set of activities, but is an ongoing *process* that takes into account both material aspects of data, as well as the surrounding community of users that employ different practices while interacting with data and information infrastructures.

-**Metadata**: Metadata is contextual information about data.
+**Metadata**: Metadata is contextual information about data (you will often hear it referred to as "data about data").
 Metadata, at an abstract level, has some features which are helpful for unpacking and making sense of the ways that descriptive, technical, and administrative information become useful for a digital object playing the role of evidence.
+When creating metadata for a digital object, [Lynn Yarmey suggests](http://commons.esipfed.org/node/1422) asking yourself "What would someone unfamiliar with your data (and possibly your research) need in order to find, evaluate, understand, and reuse [your data]?"

 | ![Examples of Metadata](https://raw.githubusercontent.com/OpenDataLiteracy/Prepare_Publish_Library_Data/gh-pages/assets/img/Metadata.png) |
 |:--:|